pffijt/canopen-project/README.md

-# opencan-project
+# canopen-project
-Experiments on opencan to understand the communication protocol better
+Experiments on canopen to understand the communication protocol better